nuxeo-sandbox/nuxeo-labs-studio/webui/sfdc-webui/README.md

 # Installation

-1. Install WORKFLOW_STATUS.xml as an XML Extension
-1. Install the script in the `automation` folder as an Automation Script
-1. Install the content in the `ui` folder as Resources in Designer (including the subfolders)
+* Install the content in the `ui` folder as Resources in Designer (including the subfolders)

-# Configuration

-## Modeler

-* Create a Page Provider for workflow tasks
-  * id: `workflow-status`
-  * filter: `ecm:currentLifeCycleState = 'opened' AND ecm:primaryType = 'RoutingTask'`

-# Usage

-* Admin -> Analytics -> Workflow Status
+-OR-

+* Copy the customization of `nuxeo-workspace-view-layout` into your desired layout

 # Support